My Health Partner Logo

 • Smoking is detrimental to blood vessels, making them more likely to accumulate fatty deposits.2

-Cholesterol tests require a blood draw, indeed, but a lipid profile features more than just HDL and LDL.
+Cholesterol tests require a blood draw, indeed, but a lipid profile features more than just high-density lipoprotein (HDL) and low-density lipoprotein (LDL), often called "good cholesterol and bad cholesterol."
 Your test results also show your triglyceride level, and the total cholesterol level.

-Triglycerides are a type of fat that is an energy resource for the body, and total cholesterol represents the total amount of cholesterol in blood, entailing HDL, LDL, and triglycerides.
+Triglycerides are a type of fat that is an energy resource for the body, and total cholesterol represents the total amount of cholesterol in blood, including HDL, LDL, and triglycerides.

-In an adult, desirable cholesterol levels are as follows:
+In an adult, (desirable) normal cholesterol levels are as follows:

 Generally desirable level